AdrianAntico/Benchmarks/README.md

 This repo contains files for a data frames benchmark.

-Currently, the data frame pacakges tested include R's data.table, Python's Polars, and DuckDB.
-Others to come.
+## Current Frameworks Tested
+* R data.table
+* Python Polars
+* R DuckDB

 All of the packages utilize the installation that comes recommended.
 For example, DuckDB recommends to install in R as `install.packages("duckdb")` so I utilize that.
 There are no special installation setup operations taking place for any of the packages.
 I want to see off the shelf, simple installation, benchmarks.
 I believe that is what most people use when running these frameworks.
 Also, I'm using a Windows OS which I believe to be the most popular OS that people use.
 If anyone wants to run these on MAC or Linux, please share your results and I will display them.
 Lastly, I'm running this locally, not on cloud, as I also believe that to be the more common usage.
 Regardless of commonality, I think it's important to see results under these conditions vs. cloud and linux environments only.